mdmtk/docs/beta/source/guide/tutorials/quickstart.md

 * Java JVM Installed
 * Android ADT

-## Intro To MX
+## Intro To The MXMS

-### MX Overview
+### MXMS Overview

-The MX Framework provides a common interface to Zebra Android device capabilities utilizing XML that conforms to the standard OMA-CP PROV (Microsoft MSPROV) schema.
-This framework allows developers and administrators an extensible, efficient, reliable and scalable means for configuring and administrating Zebra Android devices.
-MX exposes capabilities that underlying CSPs provide to give the user access to both privileged and unprivileged APIs.
+The MX Management System (MXMS) provides a common interface to Zebra Android device capabilities utilizing XML that conforms to the standard OMA-CP PROV (Microsoft MSPROV) schema.
+This allows developers and administrators to have an extensible, efficient, reliable and scalable means for configuring and administrating Zebra Android devices.
+MXMS exposes capabilities that underlying CSPs provide to give the user access to both privileged and unprivileged APIs.
 Each CSP exposes its capabilities using DSD files that are included with the MDM Toolkit.
-These DSD files are then imported into a DSDtoXML tool to generate XML that can be sent to the MX framework running on the device to change a device configuration or behavior.
+These DSD files are then imported into a DSDtoXML tool to generate XML that can be sent to the MXMS running on the device to change a device configuration or behavior.

 For more information on the definitions of necessary terms, the MX architecture and data flow, MDM implementation approaches, CSP summaries and other information, please see [this page.](../guide/MX/overview)